albiLo17/Adafold/README.md

 python data_collection.py
 ```

-Please refer to `Adafold/dataset_collection/dataset_args.py` for the available arguments for the data collection.
+Refer to `Adafold/dataset_collection/dataset_args.py` for the available arguments for the data collection.

 ## Training Dynamics Model
 To train the dynamics model on the collected dataset, run:
 ```bash
 python train_dynamics.py
 ```
+Refer to `Adafold/args/arguments.py` for the available arguments for the data collection.

 ## Planning
 An example of how to plan with the learned model can be seen by running: